 Mount Lassen is an active volcano, which last erupted in 1915.
 In the recovering landscape, you'll find steaming fumaroles, waterfalls, boiling mud pots and developing forests.
 Lassen is in northern California, east of the town of Redding and not far from the Oregon border.

 People make a big fuss over Yosemite, but Sequoia and its twin park Kings Canyon have features just as beautiful.
-In fact, I'm with John Muir when he wrote: "In the vast Sierra wilderness far to the southward of the famous Yosemite Valley, there is a yet grander valley of the same kind."
+In fact, John Muir once wrote: "In the vast Sierra wilderness far to the southward of the famous Yosemite Valley, there is a yet grander valley of the same kind."
 He was talking about Kings Canyon, a glacier-carved gorge that you can drive right down into.

 Everyone has heard about Yosemite, and the mere mention of its name can evoke sighs of admiration.
 Enough said.